user538295/swiftcompress/SETUP.md

 ---

-**Environment Status**: ✅ Ready for Implementation
+**Environment Status**: ✅ Ready for Use and Contribution

 The development environment is fully configured.
-You can now begin implementing the Foundation Layer (Week 1 roadmap).
+The MVP is complete with all 279 tests passing.
+You can build and use the tool, or contribute to Phase 2 improvements.